 ‘Superfoods‘ are just healthy foods with good PR – they are great foods to have as part of your diet, if you like them and can afford them.
 I would describe the whole array of fruits and vegetables along with pulses as ‘super’ – they are full of micronutrients and fibre, tend to be less energy dense and most of us would benefit eating more of them – be they carrots or kale, apples or pomegranate.
 If you don’t eat very many different kinds of veg or fruit, get yourself trying some new ones – give some you think you don’t like a chance or some that look a bit strange.
 Find a recipe and give them a go.

 Sugar is not something to fear.
 Yes, it is something that an awful lot of us would benefit from eating less of.
 There is a lot of sugar in foods where you wouldn’t expect it or in surprisingly high amounts where we do expect some.
-Keeping sugar consumption around mealtimes generally limits the damage of sugar on the teeth – lots of kids teeth have to be pulled out due to consuming sugary drinks and sweets throughout the day.
+Keeping sugar consumption around mealtimes generally limits the damage of sugar on the teeth.

 Coconut sugar, brown sugar, agave syrup, honey etc are all sugar, white sugar is natural whatever anyone tells you.
 Brown sugar may be better for the environment as it requires less processing.
 It also has more taste than just sweetness.
 But any extra nutrients are minimal.